oracle/terraform-provider-oci/website/docs/d/core_instance_configurations.html.markdown

 				* `BASELINE_1_8` - baseline usage is 1/8 of an OCPU.
 				* `BASELINE_1_2` - baseline usage is 1/2 of an OCPU.
 				* `BASELINE_1_1` - baseline usage is an entire OCPU.
 This represents a non-burstable instance.
+			* `local_volume_size_in_gbs` - The NVMe-backed local storage capacity, in GB, for flexible dense (DenseLV) VM shapes.
+If the selected shape  is DenseLV, the value must be greater than 0.
+For all other shapes, the value must be null (if specified);  any non-null value for a non-DenseLV shape results in an error.
 			* `memory_in_gbs` - The total amount of memory available to the instance, in gigabytes.
 			* `nvmes` - The number of NVMe drives to be used for storage.
 A single drive has 6.8 TB available.
 			* `ocpus` - The total number of OCPUs available to the instance.